mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/cli/agent-management.md

 # MindConnect-NodeJS - CLI - <small>Managing Agent Credentials</small>

-## Acquiring the agent credentials from the mindsphere
+## Acquiring the agent credentials from the MindSphere

-The mindsphere agents require the initial agent configuration which can be acquired from the MindSphere in several different ways.
-For example you can create an Agent in the asset manager of the type core.mclib and store the credenials on your machine (preferably in the file called agentconfig.json)
+The MindSphere agents require the initial agent configuration which can be acquired from the MindSphere in several different ways.
+For example you can create an Agent in the asset manager of the type core.mclib and store the credentials on your machine (preferably in the file called agentconfig.json)

 ```json
 {